unbox-initative/bay_area_resources/Data_analysis/School_meal_Pandemic_EBT.md

 Reduced Price Meals (FRPM) that will be affected by Bay Area school meal site closures over the summer period of June-August 2020.
-We find that school districts closing in early months of the summer (June and July 2020) have a higher than average percentage (66%) of students who are FRPM-eligible.
+We find that school districts closing in early months of the summer (June and July 2020) have a higher than average percentage (53%) of students who are FRPM-eligible, compared to an average of 45% of FRPM across districts which are closing post-July.
 In June and July 2020, the closing of school sites will affect over 250,000 FRPM eligible students.

 ## Data sources and Assumptions